mbgg/public/infrastructure/trax_installation/installation.md

 ## gluster installation

-install latest stable version of gluster (3.8 at the moment)
+install latest stable version of gluster server and client (3.8 at the moment)

-install gluster server and client

 `apt-get install glusterfs-server glusterfs-client`